bikewalkvote/bikewalkvote.github.io/index.md

   <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ post.url }}">{{ post.title }}</a></li>
 {% endfor %}
 </ul>

-## Stay Informed

-Like us on <a href="https://www.facebook.com/bikewalkvote" title="Bike Walk Vote on Facebook">Facebook</a>, follow us on <a href="https://twitter.com/#!/bikewalkvote">Twitter</a>, and sign up to get the occasional news & volunteer opportunities.

 <!-- Begin MailChimp Signup Form -->
 <div id='mc_embed_signup'>